codeforboston/maple/README.md

 1. Make sure that you have `node` and `yarn` installed.
 You can download Node directly [here](https://nodejs.org/en/download/) or use a tool like [nvm](https://github.com/nvm-sh/nvm).
 To install yarn, run `npm i -g yarn` after installing node.
 2. Install dependencies with `yarn install`.
 3. If you are developing backend features, install Docker and [Docker Compose V2](https://docs.docker.com/compose/install/).

-If you're developing frontend-only features, such as adding UI or hooks, you can start the development server with `yarn dev` and access the app at http://localhost:3000 in your browser.
-The site will automatically update as you make code changes.
+4. Run a command and start developing:

+- `yarn dev`: Start the Next.js development server.
+Use this if you're working on frontend features.
+View the app in your browser at [localhost:3000](http://localhost:3000).
+Make some changes to `components/` and `pages/`.
+The site will automatically update.
 Your local site will share the same backend as the live development site.

-If you're developing backend features, such as adding cloud functions or changing security rules, you can run the backend emulators, search server, and test data with `yarn dev:backend`.
+- `yarn dev:storybook`: Start the Storybook development server.
+Use this if you're working on UI components.
+View your storybook at [localhost:6006](http://localhost:6006).
+It will update as you make changes to the stories in `stories/`.
+- `yarn dev:up`: Run the full application locally using Docker Compose.
+Use this if you're working on full-stack or backend features in `functions/`.
 You can access the emulator UI at http://localhost:3010.
-The backend should update as you make code changes.
-When dependencies in `package.json` change, run `yarn dev:backend:update` to rebuild the image with the new dependencies.
-Finally, the first time you run the backend, or whenever you update, run `yarn dev:backfill` to generate new search indexes for bill/testimony search.
+The application continues running after you exit this command.
+- `yarn dev:down`: Stop the application.
+- `yarn dev:update`: Update the application images.
+Run this whenever dependencies in `package.json` change.
+- `yarn test:integration [--watch] [-t testNamePattern] [my/feature.test.ts]`: Run integration tests in `components/` and `tests/integration/`.
+These tests run against the full local application -- start it with `yarn up`.
+You can use `--watch` to rerun your tests as you change them and filter by test name and file.

 ## Code Formatting and Linting